Topological generation of special linear groups

-The above lemma implies there is a collection $\mathcal{U}$ such that if $H$ is a proper closed subgroup of $G$ acting irreducibly on each $W_i$, then $H$ contains a conjugate of $G(q)$ for some finite field $\mathbb{F}_q$ with $p|q$.
-Furthermore, since acting irreducibly on a single (and hence any finite collection) of rational $kG$-modules is an open condition, the set of tuples in $G^e$ generating a group containing a conjugate of some fixed subfield subgroup is open in $G^e$.
-Over an uncountable field, this shows a tuple $\omega\in\Omega$ topologically generates $G$ if and only if generic tuples in $\Omega$ share this property.
+\begin{remark} By Lemma 2.5 $(iii)$ acting irreducibly on a single (and hence any finite collection) of rational $kG$-modules is an open condition, so Lemma 2.6 shows the set of tuples in $G^e$ topologically generating a group containing a conjugate of some fixed subfield subgroup $G(q_0)$ of $G$ is open in $G^e$.
+In $char(k) = 0$, Lemmas 2.5 and 2.6 show that topologically generating $G$ is an open condition. \end{remark}

+To establish the remaining generic properties of $\Omega$ it will be necessary to move between properties holding generically on a simple algebraic group $G$ and properties holding generically on $G^e$.
+In what follows, let $F_e$ refer to the free group of rank $e$.